You may be surprised to find such a post on a CFA exam preparation site.

-Unfortunately, investment industry has been shrinking since the financial crisis in 2008 (slowly recovering since, but very slowly).
-It’s a challenge for existing professional to keep their jobs.
-Unless you have something outstanding to convince the interviewer, it is going to be an uphill battle to rely on your CFA title to get into the industry.
+While the economy is recovering, the financial market remains volatile and this poses uncertainty and challenge for professionals to land (and keep) their jobs.
+Unless you have something outstanding to convince the interviewer, it is going to be an uphill battle to rely only on the CFA title to get into the industry.

-Having said that, for those who like to make long-term plans, getting the CFA designation now may still be useful years down the road when the economy picks up again.
+Having said that, for those who like to make long-term plans, getting the CFA designation now adds value down the road when the financial market picks up again.

 4. Is The Title Really Useful?

 Getting back to the goals of getting the CFA title — most people are aiming for better career prospect and better pay.
 In this regard, I would say, in most cases, that only those who are working in the investment industry will find it useful.
 The CFA designation is almost like a requirement nowadays for promotion, or even for survival within the firm.

 In other words, whether the CFA title means something to your employer depends on how your employer values the CFA designation.
 Put it simply, if your existing or future boss is a CFA, the designation and your effort will be recognized; if not, give it a second thought.